Skip to content

 4. (Optional) If the contract constructor method accepts arguments, take note of the ABI-encoded form of the constructor arguments

-5. After deployment, take note the deployed contract address of the smart contract.
-The deployment address of the contract can be found either in the console output if using a command line based tool such as Truffle, Hardhat, or an Ethereum library, or it can be copied from the GUI in tools such as Remix IDE Example Compiler Options in Remix IDE Contract Address in Remix IDE
+5. After deployment, take note of the deployed contract address of the smart contract.
+The deployment address of the contract can be found either in the console output if using a command-line-based tool such as Hardhat, or an Ethereum library, or it can be copied from the GUI in tools such as Remix IDE

 Verify the Contract

-The next step will be verifying the smart contract in an EVM compatible explorer for the Moonbeam network that you deployed to.
+The next step will be verifying the smart contract in an EVM-compatible explorer for the Moonbeam network that you deployed to.

 Moonscan